fredericbarthelet/blog-theodo-article-demo/readme.md

 * The screen you are using to broadcast your demonstration

 You want to make sure they simultaneously see what you do and hear what you say.
 * Describe what you do as you do it.
-If their no gesture linked to what you are saying, it might not be worth saying it at all.
+If there is no gesture linked to what you are saying, it might not be worth saying it at all.
 * Don't excessively move your mouse or click anywhere.
 Fight your usual nervous tics.
 They should only see what needs to be done.